nitro41992/splitting-sucks/docs/test_coverage_product.md

 - How items get assigned to different people
 - This is critical because UI redesign will change how this screen looks, and offline caching will change how assignment data is saved

+**Detailed Assignment Screen Features Needing Tests:**
+- **Voice recording and transcription** - ensuring audio can be recorded and properly transcribed
+- **Manual transcription editing** - verifying users can edit transcribed text
+- **Processing assignments from transcription** - confirming the right people are matched to the right items
+- **UI for reviewing and adjusting assignments** - testing that assignments can be manually corrected
+- **Data persistence** - making sure assignments are saved correctly in WorkflowState and can be restored

 **2. Bill Splitting Screen** (HIGH PRIORITY)
 - How tip and tax are calculated and distributed
 - How the final split amounts are determined